KSAH-42/RabbitOM/README.md

 This is a set of classes to used to connect, managed, and received video/audio streams from security camera using standard protocols like RTSP/RTP/SDP.

-# How to receive raw rtp packets from tcp/udp/multicast using rtsp ?
+# How to receive raw rtp packets from tcp/udp/multicast from the rtsp client ?

 Like this :